Early Education and Care Program

 Students demonstrate potential for teaching children by completing all of the following courses with a grade of C+ or higher AND earning a cumulative GPA of 2.5 or higher.

-Course List Code Title Credits ED-160 Early Childhood Education Today 3 ED-206 Young Children, Lerning and Special Needs 3 ED-211 Integrating Science, Social Studies and the Fine Arts in Early Childhood Curriculum 3 ED-214 Emergent Literacy 3
+Course List Code Title Credits ED-160 Early Childhood Education Today (5 hours fieldwork) 3 or ED-150 Introduction to the Teaching Profession ED-206 Development and Learning of Typical and Atypical Children Birth to Age 8 (10 hours fieldwork) 3 ED-211 Integrating Science, Social Studies and the Fine Arts in Early Childhood Curriculum (10 hours fieldwork) 3 ED-214 Emergent Literacy (10 hours fieldwork) 3

 Any departure from the prescribed program of study must have Waiver Committee approval prior to advancement to Stage II.